What is Pattern Matching in Validation?

-- Length: Barcodes must have the length of the pattern to match.
+- Length: Barcodes must match the specified length.

-- Required Characters: Barcodes must match positions in which there are letters, numbers, or symbols in the pattern.
+- Required Characters: Barcodes must match the exact positions of letters, numbers, or symbols defined in the pattern.

-- Wildcards: Barcodes can have any character in the position where the symbol ? is placed.
+- Wildcards: Barcodes can contain any character in positions marked by the ? symbol.

 Code | Match |